40 Productive Things to do When Bored

 1. Read a Book

-Is there a book you’ve been meaning to get around to but never had the time to?
-Now you should have the time to start reading that book.
+Is there a book you’ve meant to get around to but have yet to have the time to?
+Now, you should have the time to start reading that book.
 I just finished reading “A Happy Pocket Full of Money.”
 It’s a great read that kept me entertained.
 Find something you want to read and schedule some reading time each day.

 2. Binge Watch a Show